NBISweden/IgDiscover-legacy/doc/installation.rst

        conda create -n igdiscover igdiscover

-   This will create a new so-called “environment” for IgDiscover. **Whenever you want to run IgDiscover, you will need to activate the environment with this command**::
+   This will create a new so-called “environment” for IgDiscover (retry if it fails). **Whenever you want to run IgDiscover, you will need to activate the environment with this command**::